-Eligibility, Tenure, and Rotation in Elective Office
+Eligibility, Duration, and Rotation in Elective Office

 Eligibility rules define who may hold office, for how long, and under what conditions service must rotate.
 They encompass term limits, qualifications, and other formal constraints that govern continuity and turnover.
 Across democratic systems, these architectures condition incentives and the concentration and distribution of political power.